CSUChico-CSCI221/EECE320-Materials/Syllabus.md

 + Programming Projects 50% of course grade

 + Homeworks (Moodle Questions) 10% of course grade
+  + If these don't happen, this will be folded into the Project Grade

 + Lecture Attendance can improve/lower your grade (see above)